This post describes steps one can take to create a live kernel dump file in Windows 11.

 Once Task Manager is opened, Click on the Details tab.

-Choose Full live kernel dump or Kernel stacks dump for the file dump you want to create
+Choose a Full live kernel dump or Kernel stacks dump for the file dump you want to create

 When you do that, you should see a Dumping kernel dialog showing you the location of the dump file.

-Click OK to close window.
+Click OK to close the window.
 Click on Open file location to open File Explorer to the dump file’s location.

 That should do it!

-This post showed you how to create live kernel dump in Windows 11.
+This post showed you how to create a live kernel dump in Windows 11.
 If you find any error above or have something to add, please use the comment form below.